glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 {% endkatex %}
 This limit can be determined using
 [Matrix Diagonalization](https://en.wikipedia.org/wiki/Diagonalizable_matrix).
-The following sections will use this method to construct a form of
+The following sections will use diagonalization to construct a form of
-{% katex %}P^{E}{% endkatex %} that will easily allow evaluation equilibrium limit.
+{% katex %}P^{t}{% endkatex %} that will easily allow evaluation equilibrium limit.

 ### Eigenvectors and Eigenvalues of the Transition Matrix

-Matrix Diagonalization requires evaluation of the eigenvalues and eigenvectors, which are defined by the solutions to the equation,
+Matrix Diagonalization requires evaluation of eigenvalues and eigenvectors, which are defined by the solutions to the equation,
 {% katex display %}
 Pv = \lambda v\ \ \ \ \ (6),
 {% endkatex %}
 where {% katex %}v{% endkatex %} is the eigenvector and {% katex %}\lambda{% endkatex %} eigenvalue.
-From equation {% katex %}(6){% endkatex %} it follows that,
+From equation {% katex %}(6){% endkatex %} it follows,
 {% katex display %}
 \begin{aligned}
 P^{t}v &= P^{t-1}(Pv)\\